 Vitamin C is a perfect example of one of these longstanding ingredients that people may feel they already know about.
 Still, the variety of vitamin C products and derivatives that are available to us is continuing to evolve.

 That’s where vitamin C derivatives such as sodium ascorbyl phosphate, magnesium ascorbyl phosphate, and tetrahexyldecyl ascorbate come in.
-These ingredients are much more stable and easier to formulate than ascorbic acid – which means they are less irritating on the skin and have a much longer shelf life.
+These ingredients are much more stable and more accessible to formulate than ascorbic acid – which means they are less irritating on the skin and have a much longer shelf life.

 Although many excellent skin care products are available with vitamin C derivatives, and we know from research that these ingredients convert to ascorbic acid in the skin, we still require quantitative studies on human skin to determine if they are as effective as ascorbic acid.